Modular Termination for Second-Order Computation Rules and Application to Algebraic Effect Handlers: Preliminaries

 where all $a_i,b_i,c$ are mol types (thus any function symbol is of up to second-order type).
 A sequence of types may be empty in the above definition.
 The empty sequence is denoted by $\emptytype$, which may be omitted, e.g., $b_1,\ooo,b_m \to c\, ,$ or $\emptytype\to c$.
 The latter case is simply denoted by $c$.
 We assume two disjoint syntactic classes of letters, called \Hi{metavariables} (written as capital letters $\va m, \va n,\va k,\ooo$) and \Hi{variables} (written usually $x,y, \ooo$).
 The raw syntax is given as follows.

 These forms are respectively \W{variables}, \W{abstractions}, and \W{function terms}, and the last form is called a \W{meta-application}.
-We may write $x_1^{a_1},\ooo,x_n^{a_n}.\,t\,$ (or $\vec{x^a}. t$) for $x_1^{a_1}.\ccc.x_n^{a_1}.\,t$, and we assume ordinary \alpha-equivalence for bound variables.
+We may write $x_1^{a_1},\ooo,x_n^{a_n}.\,t\,$ (or $\vec{x^a}. t$) for $x_1^{a_1}.\ccc.x_n^{a_n}.\,t$, and we assume ordinary \alpha-equivalence for bound variables.
 Hereafter, we often omit the superscript of variables $x_i^{a_i}$.
 We also assume that all bound variables and free variables are mutually disjoint in computation steps to avoid \alpha-renaming during computation.
 If computation rules do not satisfy this property, we consider suitable variants of the rules by renaming free/bound (meta)variables.
-A metavariable context $Z$ is a sequence of (metavariable:type)-pairs, and a context \Gamma is a sequence of (variable:mol type)-pairs.
+A metavariable context $Z$ is a sequence of (metavariable:type)-pairs, and a context \Gamma is a sequence of pairwise distinct (variable:mol type)-pairs.
+Thus writing a context $\Gamma,\Gamma'$, we implicitly mean that \Gamma and $\Gamma'$ are disjoint.
 A judgment is of the form

 A meta-term $t$ is called \W{well-typed} if $\mju Z {\Gamma} t c$ is derived by the typing rules in Fig. \ref{fig:meta-terms} for some $Z,\Gamma,c$.